 When another department is working on a story that touches on religion, offer sources and background to help them get the religion angle right.

 Whenever religion is a significant factor in a story, acknowledge it.
 When a mother says God saved her baby from a fire, quote it.
-When a politician says his faith led him to vote against , quote it.
+When a politician says his faith led him to vote against a bill, quote it.
 Better yet, ask more questions.

 Do you need to be religious to report on religion?

-NO. Just as political reporters are not required to be n, journalists who report on religion aren’t required to have certain beliefs (unless perhaps they live and work in countries with oppressive religious freedom policies).
-What’s most important is that journalistsfaith can be an important part of people’s lives.
-Whatever their own beliefs, journalists write about others’ beliefs with respect, whether or not they agree with them.
+NO. Just as political reporters are not required to be partisan, journalists who report on religion aren’t required to have certain beliefs (unless perhaps they live and work in countries with oppressive religious freedom policies).
+What’s most important is that journalists understand that faith can be an important part of some people’s lives.
+Whatever their own beliefs, journalists should write about others’ beliefs with respect, whether or not they agree with them.

 There is no one “right” way to cover religion.
 Reporters and news organizations tailor the beat to the demands and interests of their audiences and the areas they cover.
 Most provide a mix of religion stories that includes hard news, trends, feature stories, profiles, commentary, analysis, and daily coverage of ev nts.